U.S. flag

 An official website of the United States government

-Federal regulations at 42 CFR 438.340 lay the groundwork for the development and maintenance of a quality strategy to assess and improve the quality of managed care services offered within a state.
-This quality strategy is intended to serve as a blueprint or road map for states and their contracted health plans in assessing the quality of care that beneficiaries receive, as well as for setting forth measurable goals and targets for improvement.
+Federal regulations at 42 CFR § 438.340 for Medicaid, and through a cross-reference at § 457.1240(e) for separate CHIP, lay the groundwork for the development and maintenance of a state managed care quality strategy to assess and improve the quality of managed care services offered within the state.
+This quality strategy is intended to serve as a blueprint for states and their contracted health plans for assessing the quality of care that beneficiaries receive, and setting forth measurable goals and targets for quality improvement and network adequacy.
+The 2024 Managed Care Access, Finance, and Quality Final Rule (CMS 2439-F) clarifies public comment periods and the requirement that states post on their websites the results of a three-year review related to the State managed care quality strategy.
+It also establishes changes that allow CMS the opportunity to provide feedback periodically to help states strengthen their quality strategies before they are finalized.

-Each state contracting with any of the four types of managed care entities - managed care organizations (MCOs), prepaid inpatient health plans (PIHPs), prepaid ambulatory health plans (PAHPs) and/or primary care case management entities (PCCM-Es) described in § 438.310(c)(2) - must obtain input from beneficiaries and other key stakeholders in the development of the quality strategy and make the quality strategy available for public comment before adopting it in final.
+Each state Medicaid and CHIP agency contracting with any of the four types of managed care entities - managed care organizations (MCOs), prepaid inpatient health plans (PIHPs), prepaid ambulatory health plans (PAHPs) and/or primary care case management entities (PCCM-Es) described in 42 CFR § 438.310(c)(2) - must:

-1. By means of the state's annual external quality review (EQR) technical report.
-If a state chooses to use this method, the state must ensure that its EQR technical report includes a section that addresses the effectiveness of the state's quality strategy and determine whether any updates to the quality strategy are necessary based on the results of the EQR.
+• By means of the state's annual external quality review (EQR) technical report.
+If A state choosing to use this method, must ensure that its EQR technical report includes a section that addresses the effectiveness of the state's quality strategy and determine whether any updates to the quality strategy are necessary based on the results of the EQR.

 Developing a Managed Care Quality Strategy